 Kim's best known comic is 'Esther Verkest'.
 This sexy heroin, who lives in an absurd world full of freaks, disturbed fairytale characters and moody gnomes, has appeared in men's magazine P-Magazine since 2001.
 In Holland, the 'Esther' gags have appeared in MYX and since 2009 in Eppo magazine.

-Duchateau creates one-panel cartoons for several papers and magazines, including the daily 'Bis' in De Morgen since 2000.
+Duchateau creates one-panel cartoons for several papers and magazines, including the daily 'Bis' in De Morgen from 2000 until 2014.
 Other creations include 'Geoffrey het Lijk', 'Samuvar de domme cycloon' and 'Gérard le Mouton-double'.
 Kim makes a weekly strip on the children's page of NRC Handelsblad, animated films and videos.
 In France, his comics have been published in L'Écho des Savanes and Fluide Glacial.

 Oogachtend has published several collections with Kim's work, starting with 'Unne en andere vingerkrampen' in 1999.
 This was followed by several other book publications, including 'Verhaaltjes voor het Slapengaan', 'Uitzonderlijk Zwaar Vervoer', 'De Vlucht van de Kloothommel' and of course the 'Esther Verkest' series.